erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 Overview
 --------

-The details of the regridding strategy are described in Section `5.5 <#subsec:grid-generation>`__, but first we cover how the input parameters can control the gridding.
+The user defines how to tag individual cells at a given level for refinement.

-As described later, the user defines Fortran subroutines which tag individual cells at a given level if they need refinement.
 This list of tagged cells is sent to a grid generation routine, which uses the Berger–Rigoutsos algorithm to create rectangular grids that contain the tagged cells.